Cosmo-Pop/pop-cosmos/README.md

 This is a repository containing utilities for working with the pop-cosmos galaxy population model.

-The pop-cosmos model was first introduced and trained by [Alsing et al. (2024)](https://arxiv.org/abs/2402.00935).
-The use of this population model as a prior in SED fitting is described in [Thorp et al. (2024)](https://arxiv.org/abs/2406.19437).
+The pop-cosmos model was first introduced and trained by [Alsing et al. (2024)](https://ui.adsabs.harvard.edu/abs/2024ApJS..274...12A/abstract).
+The use of this population model as a prior in SED fitting is described in [Thorp et al. (2024)](https://ui.adsabs.harvard.edu/abs/2024ApJ...975..145T/abstract).

-The code and models in this repository are based on the updates described in [Thorp et al. (2025)](https://arxiv.org/abs/2506.12122).
+The code and models in this repository are based on the updates described in [Thorp et al. (2025)](https://ui.adsabs.harvard.edu/abs/2025arXiv250612122T/abstract).
 If you make use of this code, please cite all of these papers.
+If you use the Speculator photometry emulators included in this repository, please also cite [Alsing et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020ApJS..249....5A/abstract).

 The documentation is in the `docs` directory and the docstrings within the code.
 The `pop_cosmos` module contains the code, and the `trained_models` directory contains binary files with the trained models.